Alessandro Nesta: Montreal Impact

 On 5 July 2012, Nesta signed a contract with the Montreal Impact of Major League Soccer (MLS).
 He signed an 18-month contract on a free transfer.
 The club also stated he would not be signed as a designated player.
 Nesta made his Impact debut against Lyon in a friendly match on 24 July.
 He made his competitive debut three days later, in a 3–1 home win over the New York Red Bulls.
 In 2013, Nesta won his first and only title with Montreal Impact: the Canadian Championship.

 On 20 October 2013, Nesta announced that he would be retiring at the conclusion of the 2013 MLS Cup Playoffs after playing parts of two seasons with the Impact.

 Chennaiyin

 On 28 November 2014, it was announced that Nesta had signed for Chennaiyin FC of the Indian Super League for the remainder of the 2014 season.
 He was signed by Marco Materazzi, his former international defensive partner.
-He made his debut on 9 December in a 2–2 draw against Delhi Dynamos, partnering Mikaël Silvestre in central defence in Chennaiyin's last match of a regular season in which they topped the league.
+He made his debut on 9 December in a 2–2 draw against Delhi Dynamos, partnering Mikaël Silvestre in central defence in Chennaiyin's last match of the regular season in which they topped the league.